 Each MALD student is required to take two courses (6.0 credits) from the DHP division.
-One of those courses must be one of the following list.
-For the second course, students may choose any full credit course(s) with a DHP designation with the exception of DHP P203 Analytic Frameworks for Public Policy Decisions:
+Students may choose any full credit course(s) with a DHP designation except for DHP P203 Analytic Frameworks for Public Policy Decisions and DHP P207 GIS for International Applications.